hosszug1/ph-bck-rem-exp-proj/README.md

    - Through the API: Use the FastAPI endpoints at `/api/v2/*`

 4. **Viewing results:**
-   - Flow results are stored in MinIO and can be accessed via the URLs returned by the API
+   - Flow results are stored in MinIO and can be accessed via the URLs returned by the API (you might need to replace the dockerised address, "minio:9000" with "localhost:9001" to view the images).
    - The Prefect UI provides detailed logs and execution history

 ## 🔧 Usage Examples